Did you know?

 In these situations, the unreduced pension is calculated first, and the reduction is applied to the calculated pension and not to the accrual.
-As an example, if you are retiring in the transitional period, have 30 years of service and are age 53 years and seven months, the reduction would be based on the number of months that you are less than age 55, and is determined as follows:
+As an example, if a plan member retires with 30 years of service credited by December 31, 2019, and is 53 years and seven months old, the reduction would be based on the number of months they are younger than 55, and is determined as follows:

 - Months until age 55: 17 months

 Finally, all members are entitled to retire as early as age 55 if they are vested.
 If you do not satisfy any of the above criteria, your immediate pension in this case will be actuarially reduced.

 For information on how to calculate your pension, visit our Plan Booklet.

 Change of Address